-PROPOSAL COVER STATEMENT - RFP 1181
+PROPOSAL COVER STATEMENT - RFP 1216

 BIDDER ORGANIZATION NAME:

 ADDRESS Bidder Phone

 Bidder Fax

 Web Address

 CONTACT PERSON Contact Phone

 Contact E-mail

 Contact Fax

 ADDRESS OF PROGRAM (if different than above)

 PROGRAM TITLE PRIORITY FOCUS

 COLLABORATIVE PARTNERS/SUBCONTRACTORS (If applicable)

+OCEABORATIVE FARTHERO, OCOOCITICATORO (ii applicable)

 AMOUNT OF FUNDING REQUEST

 TOTAL AMOUNT REQUESTED \$

 FEDERAL EMPLOYER NUMBER 501(C)(3) EXEMPTION EXPIRATION DATE

+Too (o)(o) Exemi Hort Ext in the brite

 AGENCY PRIOR YEAR NET OPERATING BUDGET \$

-AUTHORIZATION

-We submit the attached response to the Notice of Request for Proposal No.1181 dated, 2021 and all attachments and declare that: If this Response is accepted by the Board of Supervisors of Contra Costa County, I will enter into a standard contract with Contra Costa County to provide all work specified herein at the costs, which I have proposed, or in accordance with modifications required by Contra Costa County.
-Funds obtained through this contract will not be used to supplant or augment funding for other programs operated by the bidder/contractor unless stipulated within the proposal and accepted by the County.

-AUTHORIZED REPRESENTATIVES: (two signatures required)

-Name: Title: Executive Director
+AUTHORIZATION We submit the attached response to the Notice of Request fo r Proposal No.1216 dated and all attachments and declare that: If this Response is acce County, I will enter into a standard contract with Contra Costa County to provide all work specified herein at the costs, which I have proposed, or in accordance with modification obtained through this contract will not be used to supplant or bidder/contractor unless stipulated within the proposal and ac AUTHORIZED REPRESENTATIVES: (two signatures required) Name: Title: Executive Director Signature: Date: Name: Title: Board President 0: Signature: Date:

-Signature: Date:

-Name: Title: Board President

-Signature: Date:

-7.2 Addendum II: Bidder's Statement of Qualifications
+8.2 FORM #2: Bidder's Statement of Qualifications

-1. List any licenses or certifications held by the agency, with expiration dates.

-2(a) Who administers your agency's fiscal system?
-Name: Phone: Title: Work Schedule: 2(b) Indicate the CPA firm that prepares the agency's annual audit.
-Name: Phone: Address: 3.
-Number of year's bidder has been in business un der the present busine ess name.
-List related prior business names, if any and time frame for each.
-4. Number of years of experience bidder has had in or related services. providing the services described in this proposal 5.
-Has bidder failed or refused to complete any cont ract?
-Yes No If yes, briefly explain. res INO 6.
-Has there been any litigation in connection with contracts for services involving bidder or any principal officer of the agency?
-If yes, briefly explain.
-Yes No 7.
-Does bidder have a controlling interest in any othe er firm(s)?
-If yes, please list below.
-Yes No

-8. Does bidder have commitments or potential commitments, which may impact assets, lines of credit or otherwise affect agency's ability to fulfill this RFP?
+1. List any licenses or certifications held by the Organization, with expiration dates.
+2. a) Who administers the Organization's fiscal system?
+Name: Phone: Title: Work Schedule: b) What CPA firm prepares the Organization's annual audit?
+Name: Phone: Phone:Address 3.
+Number of years' bidder operated under the present business name.
+List related prior business names if any and timeframe for each.
+4. Number of years' bidder has provided the services described in this proposal or related services.
+5. Has bidder failed or refused to complete any contract?
+Yes No If yes, briefly explain.
+6. Is there any past, present or pending litigation in connection with contracts for services involving the bidder or any principal officer of the Organization?
+Yes No If yes, briefly explain.
+7. Does bidder have a controlling interest in any other firm(s)?
+Yes No 8.
+Does bidder have commitments or potential commitments that may impact assets, lines of credit or otherwise affect Organization's ability to fulfill this RFP?
+Yes No If yes, specify below.
+9. Supply names, addresses and phone numbers of two references, one each in the areas of financial/administrative management and social service delivery to substantiate experience and qualifications.

-Yes No

-If yes, specify below.

-9. Supply names, addresses, and phone numbers of two references, one each in the areas of financial/administrative management and social service delivery to substantiate experience and qualifications.

-Bidder specifies that all answers provided above are complete and accurate.
-Bidder also agrees to provide the County with any other information the County decides is necessary for an accurate determination of bidder's qualifications to perform proposed services.
+Bidder attests, under penalty of perjury, that all information provided herein is complete and accurate.
+Bidder agrees to provide to County other information the County may request as necessary for an accurate determination of bidder's qualifications to perform proposed services.

+Signature Date

+Printed Name and Title (Executive Director)

+Signature Date

-Name and Title (Executive Director or Board President) Date
+Printed Name and Title (Board President)